c-sp/age/docs/gameboy/lcd-switch-on.md

 ## Scanline clock cycles #2

-This can be confirmed using the following Gambatte test roms measuring `mode 0` to `mode 2` transitions.
+The above can be confirmed using the following Gambatte test roms measuring `mode 0` to `mode 2` transitions.
 With CGB double speed not active the STAT LY-match flag for LYC 0 is cleared `2` 4-Mhz-clock cycle before scanline 0 finishes.